TheIoTLearningInitiative/Master/README.md

 The Internet of Things Learning Initiative
 ==

-> Internet of Things Learning Initiative promotes STEM (Science, Technology, Engineering and Mathematics) education...
+> Internet of Things Learning Initiative promotes Science, Technology, Engineering and Mathematics education through a collaboration model primarily thought to generate a strong talent pool of “Internet of Everything” players.

 ## Development Phases